sabinecelina/Reality_Capture/_posts/2024-12-19-easy-introduction-nerf.md

 ### TODO Placeholder image
 <img src="{{ '/assets/2024-12-19/blender.png' | prepend: site.baseurl }}" alt="Blender Examples">

+So, we’ve explored how a NeRF can take a bunch of 2D images and reconstruct them into a rich, 3D representation using a learned “light field.”
+But how do we actually render this newly formed 3D world so that it looks photorealistic on your screen?

+In traditional computer graphics we often rely on ray tracing to simulate how light bounces around a scene, creating realistic reflections, shadows, and global illumination.
+NeRF’s approach shares a fundamental similarity: it also “traces” rays into a scene, except instead of hitting solid polygons or explicit geometry, those rays traverse a **continuous volumetric representation**.

+While ray tracing is all about calculating precise light interactions on defined surfaces, NeRF uses ray marching to accumulate color and density directly from the learned radiance field.
+This means NeRF doesn’t need to store detailed models of every object in a scene; it relies on the neural network to decide how light would behave at each point in space.
+By looking at the parallels - both methods track rays through 3D space, but do so in fundamentally different ways - we can appreciate how NeRF builds on and complements classic ray tracing techniques to deliver next-level realism.

 ## Rendering in NeRF: From Data to Image

-1. Ray Marching: Casting Rays Through the Scene Imagine you’re looking through a virtual camera at your scene.
-For each pixel in your final image, a “ray” is sent from the camera into the 3D space.
-This process is called ray marching.
+### Ray Marching: Casting Rays Through the Scene

+Imagine you’re peering through a virtual camera at your scene.
+For **each pixel** in your final image, a “ray” is projected into the 3D space.
+This step is called **ray marching**.

-- Discrete Sampling: Along the ray’s path, the system takes many samples (points).
-At each sample, the NeRF predicts how much density and color exist at that location for the given viewing direction.
+- **Discrete Sampling**: Along the ray’s path, the system samples many points.
+At each sample, the NeRF predicts how much **density** and **color** exist at that location for a given viewing direction.

-2. The Network Predicts Density and Color
+### The Network Predicts Density and Color

-NeRF itself is a trained neural network.
-For every point x in space and every viewing direction d, it predicts:
+NeRF is the neural network that handles these predictions.
+For every point \(\mathbf{x}\) in space and every viewing direction \(\mathbf{d}\), it determines:

+- **Density (\(\sigma\))**
-Density (σ) How “opaque” or “transparent” the material is at that point.
+  How “opaque” or “transparent” that point is.
+- **Radiance/Color (\(c\))**

-Radiance/Color (c) The color or light emission from that point in the direction of the camera, capturing effects like reflection or highlights.
+  The emitted color at that point in the direction of the camera (which can include reflections or highlights).

-Again: Why two outputs?

-Density determines how light is absorbed or transmitted at a location.

-Color can change depending on viewing angles and lighting, enabling realistic reflections or glossiness.
+The magic here is that **density** doesn’t depend on where you’re looking from, while **color** does, enabling realistic view-dependent effects.

-3. Accumulating Along the Ray
+### Accumulating Along the Ray
-As the ray moves through the scene, the renderer collects (accumulates) density and color information at each sample point, effectively creating a volumetric representation of the scene.
-The final pixel color is determined by:

-- Opacity vs. Transparency
--- High density means the material blocks light, so you mostly see that point’s color.
--- Low density means you might see color from deeper points along the ray.

-- Weighted Color Blending
--- Each sampled point contributes to the final color, weighted by its density and distance.
-It’s similar to light scattering through fog: points that are closer and denser overshadow those behind them.
+As each ray travels through the scene, we combine (or accumulate) density and color from all sample points, building up a **volumetric** representation.
+Points with higher density block more light, so their color contribution dominates.
+Points with lower density let light pass through, revealing samples that lie farther along the ray.

-4. Merging All Pixels
+### Merging All Pixels

-This process repeats for every pixel in your image.
-The result is a synthetic view—the scene as if photographed from that exact camera angle.
+This sampling and accumulation process is repeated for every pixel in your virtual camera’s view.
+The end result?
+A **synthetic image** of the scene, just as if you had positioned a physical camera at that viewpoint.

+### The (Computational) Problem

-Ray Marching is Computationally Intensive: A large number of samples per ray are needed to capture fine details like reflections or intricate textures.
+- **Ray Marching is Intensive**: A large number of samples per ray is needed for fine details like reflections or tiny objects.

-Acceleration Strategies: Modern NeRF methods (e.g., instant-ngp) prioritize regions of interest and skip unnecessary samples, making rendering much faster.
+- **Acceleration Strategies**: Newer NeRF methods—like **instant-ngp**—prioritize important regions of the scene or skip unnecessary samples, massively speeding up both training and rendering.

+---

 ## Takeaways
-Neural Radiance Fields fundamentally changed how we think about reconstructing 3D scenes from 2D images.
-In just a few short years, we’ve seen dramatic advances that make training faster, rendering smoother, and handling huge environments easier [Awewome NeRFs](https://github.com/awesome-NeRF/awesome-NeRF).

-If you’re intrigued by the potential of seamlessly creating 3D worlds from simple photos, now is a great time to dive in.
-Tools like instant-ngp and others let you train a NeRF in minutes rather than days, and ongoing research continues to refine and expand what’s possible.
-Ultimately, NeRFs promise to make the creation of immersive, photorealistic 3D experiences more accessible than ever.
+Neural Radiance Fields fundamentally changed how we reconstruct 3D worlds from basic 2D images.
+Over just a few years, training has become faster, rendering more efficient, and the ability to handle large or complex environments has dramatically improved.
+If you’re captivated by the idea of turning ordinary photos into immersive 3D experiences, **now** is a fantastic time to explore.
+Tools like **instant-ngp** can train a NeRF in minutes (rather than days), and ongoing research continues to push the boundaries of what’s possible.
+Ultimately, NeRFs promise to make immersive, photorealistic 3D experiences accessible to anyone with a camera.

+For a comprehensive list of NeRF frameworks and resources, check out [Awesome NeRFs](https://github.com/awesome-NeRF/awesome-NeRF).

+Happy exploring!